wubishetD/mapping-path-planning-ros2/README.md

 ├── LICENSE
 ```

-The most up-to-date structure can be found here: [Project Directory Structure](./docs/project_structure.md)
+This directory structure is continuously updated as the project progresses.
+For the most up-to-date structure, see the [Project Directory Structure](./docs/project_structure.md).
 ---

 ## How to Use This Repository